Rhapsody in Blue: Influence on composers

 Gershwin's rhapsody has influenced a number of composers.
-In 1955, Rhapsody in Blue served as the inspiration for a composition by accordionist and composer John Serry Sr. which was subsequently published in 1957 as American Rhapsody.
-Brian Wilson, leader of The Beach Boys, stated on several occasions that Rhapsody in Blue is one of his favorite pieces.
-He first heard the piece when he was two years old and recalled that he adored it.
-According to biographer Peter Ames Carlin, it was an influence on his Smile album.
+In 1955, Rhapsody in Blue inspired accordionist John Serry Sr. to compose his 1957 work American Rhapsody.
+Brian Wilson, leader of the Beach Boys, stated on several occasions that Rhapsody in Blue is one of his favorite pieces.
+He first heard the piece as a two-year-old and recalled that he adored it.
+According to biographer Peter Ames Carlin, the rhapsody influenced Wilson's Smile album.
 Rhapsody in Blue also inspired a collaboration between blind savant British pianist Derek Paravicini and composer Matthew King on a new concerto, called Blue premiered at the South Bank Centre in London in 2011.

-Sampling

-Rhapsody in Blue is being sampled in South Korean girl group Red Velvet's "Birthday".

-Other use
+Other uses

-Rhapsody in Blue was played simultaneously by 84 pianists at the opening ceremony of the 1984 Summer Olympics in Los Angeles.
+At the opening ceremony of the 1984 Summer Olympics in Los Angeles, 84 pianists played simultaneously Rhapsody in Blue in an ensemble performance.
 Pianists Herbie Hancock and Lang Lang performed Rhapsody in Blue at the 50th Grammy Awards on February 10, 2008.
 Since 1980, the piece has been used by United Airlines in their advertisements, in pre-flight safety videos, and in the Terminal 1 underground walkway at Chicago O'Hare International Airport.
+Rhapsody in Blue was sampled in Ben Folds Five's "Philosophy" and South Korean girl groups Red Velvet's "Birthday" and Loossemble's "Real World".

 Preservation status

-On September 22, 2013, it was announced that a musicological critical edition of the full orchestral score will be eventually released.
+On September 22, 2013, the Gershwin estate announced that a musicological critical edition of the full orchestral score will be eventually released.
 The Gershwin family, working in conjunction with the Library of Congress and the University of Michigan, are working to make these scores available to the public.
 Though the entire Gershwin project may take 40 years to complete, the Rhapsody in Blue edition will be an early volume.

 Rhapsody in Blue entered the public domain on January 1, 2020, although individual recordings of it may remain under copyright.
+The first published recordings from 1924 entered the public domain in 2025.